-- (1) Includes shares to be sold upon exercise of the underwriters' over-allotment option.
-See "Underwriting." - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(a) of Regulation C under the Securities Act of 1933, as amended. - (3) Previously paid.
+- (1) Includes shares to be sold upon exercise, if any, of the underwriters' over-allotment option.
+See "Underwriting." - (2) Estimated solely for the purpose of calculating the registration fee pursuant to Rule 457(c) of Regulation C under the Securities Act of 1933, as amended, based on the average of the high and low prices of the Common Stock as reported by the Nasdaq National Market on October 14, 2005.